kubevela/kubevela.github.io/docs/cli/vela_def_list.md

 ```
   -h, --help               help for list
   -n, --namespace string   Specify which namespace to list.
 If empty, all namespaces will be searched.
   -t, --type string        Specify which definition type to list.
 If empty, all types will be searched.
-Valid types: component, trait, policy, workload, scope, workflow-step
+Valid types: policy, workload, scope, workflow-step, component, trait
 ```

 ### Options inherited from parent commands